Taylor Huff: Bay FC

 Bay FC announced on January 9, 2025, that the club had signed Huff to her first professional contract, a three-year deal with a club option for an additional year.
 Huff made her professional debut on March 15, starting and playing 90 minutes in a season-opening 1–1 draw with the Utah Royals.
 On August 2, she scored her first professional goal as Bay drew 2–2 with the Houston Dash.
-She was named NWSL Rookie of the Month for October/November after scoring twice in that period.
-She finished her rookie season with 4 goals in 26 games and was one of only two rookies to start every game of the season.
+She was named NWSL Rookie of the Month for October/November after scoring twice in four games.
+She finished her rookie season with 4 goals in 26 games and was one of only two rookies in the NWSL to start every game of the season.
 She ranked second in minutes played for Bay and was tied for second in goals for the team.

 International career

 Huff was invited to training camps with the United States under-16 team in 2018 and the under-20 team in 2022.
 She played internationally for the under-23 team in 2023.
 She was called up by Emma Hayes into Futures Camp, practicing alongside the senior national team, in January 2025.